Battle of Cedar Creek: XIX Corps

 Unlike Crook's men, the Union XIX Corps was not caught totally unprepared.
 Its 2nd Division, commanded by Brigadier General Cuvier Grover, was planning to undertake a reconnaissance mission at 5:30 am south toward Strasburg.
 Around 5:15 am they could hear musket fire near the Army of West Virginia's position, and Grover positioned his men defensively—with the bulk of his men behind fortifications.
 The XIX Corps began receiving artillery fire from the south and east, and was attacked from those directions by Confederate troops, commanded by Kershaw and Evans, less than one hour after the start of the battle.

-XIX Corps Commander Emory received unexpected assistance from Wildes' partial brigade from Crook's Army of West Virginia.
-In the confusion of battle, Wildes' two regiments had been unable to reunite with Crook and the retreating men from the Army of West Virginia—so they offered assistance to Emory and Wright.
+XIX Corps Commander Emory received unexpected assistance from Wildes's partial brigade from Crook's Army of West Virginia.
+In the confusion of battle, Wildes's two regiments had been unable to reunite with Crook and the retreating men from the Army of West Virginia—so they offered assistance to Emory and Wright.
 When the partial brigade reported, Emory ordered it to attack—which would enable his men to have more time for reorienting the Union lines.
-Wright led a bayonet charge by Wildes' men and received a bloody wound to his face.
+Wright led a bayonet charge by Wildes's men and received a bloody wound to his face.

 The small group of Crook's men at Belle Grove, fortified by some of Emory's men, held its position for about 40 minutes until it was flanked.
 Their action enabled most of the Union headquarters units and supply trains to withdraw to safety.
 In roughly two hours, Early had driven back five Union divisions, captured over 1,300 prisoners, and taken possession of 18 artillery pieces.
 With many of Crook's men from the Army of West Virginia and the XIX Corps fleeing in disorder, the Union's VI Corps prepared a defense on a series of ridges further north of the Belle Grove plantation on the north side of Meadow Brook.